KritiAI/docs_pvt/README.md

 # Kriti AI Introduction

 Kriti AI is the cutting edge 2nd generation chatbot creation platform.
-It provides a new set of technologies for the innovative chatbot creators who are making conversational AI products.
+It provides a new set of technologies and toolsets for the innovative chatbot creators who are making conversational AI products.

 The overall architecture reduces the learning curve for developers programming the conversational chatbots.